slingr-stack/quickchart-package/README.md

 > Note that if you want to include Javascript code in chart (e.g. to format labels), you'll have to send the entire
 > chart parameter as a string rather than a JSON object.

-Following example generate a line chart with formatted label in axis y
+The following example generates a line chart with a formatted label on the Y-axis.

 ```js
     var MONTHS = ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December'];